Applied-Language-Technology/website/source/getting_started.rst

    :numbered:

    Log in to CSC Notebooks <notebook_login.rst>
-   Launch your personal server <launch_server.rst>
+   Launch JupyterLab on your personal server <launch_server.rst>
+   Interact with the server in JupyterLab <jupyter.rst>
    Retrieve learning materials and exercises from GitHub <github_pull.rst>
-   Interact with the learning materials on Jupyter Notebooks <jupyter.rst>
    Return completed exercises to GitHub for grading <github_push.rst>